Kiranendra/msd/index.md

 Your private data is completely safe and secure until you expose your **Private Key** to other users.

+You can generate your private key [here](https://kiranendra.github.io/keygen/).
+The key generation webpage is open-source too.

 Follow the instructions carefully given in the _Readme_ file which is available to download and also provided within the zip file.

 ### Pros and Cons